MissStrong/ICS4UE_Semester_1_2018-2019/5_Activity_2_Getting_Started_With_Java_And_NetBeans/2-Bonus-Assignment-ASCII-Cat.md

 Why is this a Bonus Assignment, you ask?
 The " and \ symbols in the image cause complications that you'll have to figure out.

-For convenience, here are the characters used in the cat:
+For convenience, here are the characters used in the cat.
 ```
 .        .
 \'-"'"-'/